ampproject/amphtml/extensions/amp-access/amp-access.md

  - Flexibility over access parameters at a per-document level

 The solution comprises the following components:

 1. [**AMP Reader ID**][2]: provided by AMP ecosystem, this is a unique identifier of the reader as seen by AMP.
 2. [**Access Content Markup**][3]: authored by the Publisher, defines which parts of a document are visible in which circumstances.
 3. [**Authorization endpoint**][4]: provided by the Publisher, returns the response that explains which part of a document the Reader can consume.
 4. [**Pingback endpoint**][5]: provided by the Publisher, is used to send the “view” impression for a document.
 5. [**Login Link and Login Page**][6]: allows the publisher to authenticate the Reader and connect their identity with AMP Reader ID.

-AMP Cache returns the document to the Reader with some sections obscured using Access Content Markup.
+Google AMP Cache returns the document to the Reader with some sections obscured using Access Content Markup.
 The AMP Runtime calls the Authorization endpoint and uses the response to either hide or show different sections as defined by the Access Content Markup.
 After the document has been shown to the Reader, AMP Runtime calls the Pingback endpoint that can be used by the Publisher to update the countdown meter.

 The solution also allows the Publisher to place in the AMP document  a Login Link that launches the Login/Subscribe Page where the Publisher can authenticate the Reader and associate the Reader’s identity in their system with the AMP Reader ID.